Select your course options:

 How will you be assessed?

-The course assessment strategy is closely aligned to the teaching and learning strategy which is designed to have: immediate relevance to practice; draw on expertise-by-experience; foster active learning and be learner-centred in approach.
-A distinct feature of the course is the range of assessment tasks including those that allow you to undertake workplace relevant assessments that can have an immediate impact in practice.
-Examples include: written assignments ranging from reflective pieces to academic essays culminating in a service improvement project assessed practice within your placements; computer based examinations and oral presentations.
-In most of the units we have appropriately revised the threshold statements and the learning outcomes to be met by the proposed assessments.
-In some units we also amended/corrected the both formative and summative assessments as needed to improve learning performance as well as increase flexibility.
-The overall approach to these assessments would create a reduction of over-assessment combining more innovative opportunities for students to use different skills and develop wider digital literacy while maintaining the standards of research and subject enquiry with a view to providing students with different learning needs a variety of ways to receive support through general assessment reduction formative feedback and time to apply feedback into their work.
-Similarly the use of professional and theoretical literature will increase in complexity depth and breadth as you progress through the course.
+In most of the units, we have appropriately revised the threshold statements and the learning outcomes to be met by the proposed assessments.
+In some units, we also amended/corrected both the formative and summative assessments as needed to improve learning, performance as well as increase flexibility.
+The overall approach to these assessments would create a reduction of over-assessment, combining more innovative opportunities for students to use different skills and develop wider digital literacy while maintaining the standards of research and subject enquiry, with a view to providing students with different learning needs a variety of ways to receive support through general assessment reduction, formative feedback, and time to apply feedback into their work.
+Similarly, the use of professional and theoretical literature will increase in complexity, depth and breadth as you progress through the course.

-In the first year you will be expected to demonstrate knowledge and understanding of the evidence-based literature and apply this to practice.
-In contrast the second year will demand deeper analysis and evaluation of the literature and its applications.
-For example you will develop your ability to study and practice more independently.
-You will be expected to identify a subject that particularly interests you based upon the NHS values and propose a service improvement project supported by appropriate literature.
-Assessments of clinical skills will begin with observation of your participation in caring for patients/service users during practice.
-Expectations of the levels of skill demonstrated by you will increase over time and by the final assessments you will be expected to manage more complex and challenging encounters in a non-judgemental empathic manner in accordance with NHS values.
+In the first year, you will be expected to demonstrate knowledge and understanding of the evidence-based literature and apply this to practice.
+In contrast, the second year will demand deeper analysis and evaluation of the literature and its applications.
+For example, you will develop your ability to study and practice more independently.
+You will be expected to identify a subject that particularly interests you based upon the NHS values, and propose a service improvement project supported by appropriate literature.

 Careers